flemingvincent/circles/README.md

 **TailwindCSS**

 TailwindCSS is a utility-first CSS framework that allows you to build custom designs without having to write custom CSS.
 With the help of [tailwind-react-native-classnames](https://github.com/jaredh159/tailwind-react-native-classnames) you can utilize the same beloved Tailwind CSS utility classes you are familiar with from web development, seamlessly in your React Native applications.

+## Error Handling

+**React Hook Form**

+React Hook Form is a library that allows you to easily create forms in React.
+It is used to create performant, flexible, and extensible forms with easy-to-use validation.

+**Zod**

+Zod is a TypeScript-first schema declaration and validation library.
+It is used in conjunction with React Hook Form to validate form data.

 ## Deployment